 Underwatered Cactus: How To Identify, Treat and Prevent It

-Are your cactuses not doing so well?
-If you think they may be underwatered, read on to learn how to identify and fix the problem.
+Are your cacti not doing so well?
+If you think they may be underwatered, learn how to identify and fix the problem.

-Cacti are known for their ability to go long periods without water and still survive.
+Cactus plants are known for their ability to survive without water.

-However, this is only true if they have been cared for properly up until that point.
+However, this is only true if they have been cared for properly until then.

-In this article, we will discuss how to identify the symptoms of an underwatered cactus and ways to treat them so that they can thrive again.
+In this article, we will discuss how to identify the symptoms of an underwatered cactus and how to treat them so they can thrive again.

 What Are the Risks of Underwatering a Cactus